Keio University

 Cognitive neuroscience focuses on the relationship between the "brain and mind," but this is insufficient for understanding aspects of the mind such as emotions and anxiety.
 The missing element is the "body."
 Below, I would like to take up research on emotions, which is my area of expertise, and describe why the science of the body is necessary for the brain science of the mind.

 There are several concepts related to emotions, but an especially important concept is the distinction between "emotion" and "feeling."
-"Emotion" generally refers to a mental state in which an organism receives a stimulus from the outside (e.g., seeing a bear), some change occurs inside the body (e.g., heart pounding), and this causes the organism to take action (e.g., running away).
+"Emotion" generally refers to a mental state in which a living organism receives a stimulus from the outside (e.g., seeing a bear), some kind of change occurs inside the body (e.g., heart pounding), and that causes the organism to take action (e.g., running away).
 Emotion is often translated as "jodo" (affect/emotion) in Japanese.
-Since the mental state associated with an external stimulus gradually weakens when the stimulus disappears, emotion can be defined as a transient mental state that induces some kind of action.
+Since the mental state associated with it gradually weakens when the external stimulus disappears, emotion can be defined as a transient mental state that induces some kind of action.
 On the other hand, "feeling" means "subjectively feeling an emotion."
-The Japanese word "kanjo" (emotion/feeling) is often applied to this translation, and the translation "jodo" feels out of place.
+The word "kanjo" (emotion/feeling) is often applied to this translation, and the translation "jodo" feels out of place.

-Research on the brain mechanisms of "emotion" (jodo) expressed as behavior seems to have had its framework established by around 2010 with the introduction of functional MRI.
+Regarding the brain mechanisms of "emotion" (jodo) expressed as behavior, I have the impression that the framework was established by around 2010 with the introduction of functional MRI.
 However, because "feeling" (kanjo) targets subjectivity, it tended to be excluded from the objects of science until the late 20th century, so the development of research was significantly delayed.
-It was only after the turn of this century that this delay was made up for all at once.
-What exactly was the trigger?
-It was the simultaneous measurement of changes in autonomic nervous activity, such as changes in heart rate and respiration that are always observed when feeling emotions, and changes in brain activity.
-This method made it possible to clarify what kind of changes occur in which parts of the brain when changes occur in the body.
-This triggered a sudden surge of attention toward capturing the moment when subjective emotions arise.
+It was only after entering this century that this delay was made up for all at once.
+What on earth was the trigger for that?
+It was the simultaneous measurement of changes in heart rate, respiration, etc., that are always observed when feeling emotions—that is, changes in autonomic nervous system activity—and changes in brain activity.
+Through this method, it became possible to clarify what kind of changes occur in which parts of the brain when changes occur in the body.
+This served as a trigger, and attention was suddenly focused on capturing the moment when subjective feelings arise.

 So, where exactly are the brain regions that are active when changes occur in the body?
 The central region is an area called the "insular cortex."
 In physiology textbooks and the like, the insular cortex has long been introduced as the "center of pain."
-This is based on the fact that in cases with damage to the insular cortex, the sensation of pain becomes less likely to occur.
+This is based on the fact that in cases with damage to the insular cortex, the sensation of pain becomes difficult to occur.
 However, research from more than 50 years ago also reported results showing that stimulating this area does not cause pain.
 So, what kind of function does the insular cortex perform?
-Research using functional MRI has revealed that this area is active not only during pain, but also when feeling itchy, when the heart is beating fast, and when breathing is difficult.
-Furthermore, it has been shown that the insular cortex is active not only when one feels pain oneself, but also when seeing a close person in pain.
+Research using functional MRI has revealed that this area is active not only during pain, but also when feeling an itch, when the heart is beating fast, or when breathing is difficult.
+Furthermore, it has been shown that the insular cortex is active in the same way not only when one feels pain oneself, but also when seeing a close person in pain.
 In other words, this area also reacts to "empathy for pain."

-Subsequently, further research progressed, and it became clear that activity in the insular cortex increases when the body is not in a stable state (homeostasis).
-The "body" here includes the state of the autonomic nerves and vestibular nerves, such as body temperature, sweating, and sense of balance, in addition to the state of internal organs such as the heart, lungs, and gastrointestinal tract.
+Subsequently, research progressed further, and it became clear that activity in the insular cortex increases when the body is not in a stable state (homeostasis).
+The "body" here includes the state of the autonomic nervous system and vestibular nerve, such as body temperature, sweating, and sense of balance, in addition to the state of internal organs like the heart, lungs, and stomach.
 In other words, it refers to states expressed subjectively, such as "pounding," "stabbing pain," "flushing," or "dizziness."
 These sensations are collectively called "interoception."
 That is, it has become clear that the insular cortex generates "interoception."

 This interoception is also active when one subjectively feels emotions.
-For example, the reason we feel "scared" when there is a loud noise in the dark is because we perceive changes in our physical state: the loud noise activates the sympathetic nervous activity of the autonomic nervous system, the heart pounds, breathing becomes irregular, and hands sweat.
+For example, the reason we feel "scared" when there is a loud noise in the dark is because we perceive changes in our physical state: the loud noise occurs, the sympathetic nervous system activity of the autonomic nervous system becomes active, the heart pounds, breathing becomes irregular, and hands sweat.
 Even if there is a loud noise, if there is no disturbance in the autonomic nervous system, or if the insular cortex does not recognize the disturbance even if it exists, the subjectivity of being "scared" is unlikely to arise.

 In this way, it has become clear that understanding the tripartite relationship of "brain-mind-body" is important for elucidating the neural mechanisms of emotion.
 Interoception also has a deep relationship with feeling "anxiety."
-In our research, we found that people who are more likely to be aware of their heart pounding or difficulty breathing also tend to report higher levels of anxiety.
-Furthermore, it was confirmed that even in patients who originally had no mental problems but developed conditions where the autonomic nervous system shows overactivity, anxiety tends to increase accordingly.
-While anxiety is often thought of as a "problem of the mind," it is actually the state of the body that triggers that state.
+In our research, we found that people who easily perceive their heart pounding or difficulty breathing also have a higher tendency to complain of anxiety.
+Furthermore, it was confirmed that in pathological conditions where the autonomic nervous system shows overactivity in people who originally had no mental problems, anxiety tends to become stronger accordingly.
+While anxiety tends to be considered a "problem of the mind," what actually causes that state is the state of the body.

 Preserving the Brain Functions of the Mind

 These discoveries can also be applied to "preserving emotional functions" in clinical settings.
-When a brain tumor called a glioma is discovered around the insular cortex, the first choice for neurosurgical treatment is resection of the area around the tumor.
-Since the degree of tumor infiltration cannot be accurately seen with the naked eye, the actual resection range is often slightly wider in consideration of the prognosis.
+When a brain tumor called a glioma is discovered around the insular cortex, the first choice of neurosurgical treatment is the resection of the area around the tumor.
+Since the degree of tumor infiltration is not something that can be accurately seen by eye, the actual resection range is often slightly wider in consideration of the prognosis.
 After resection of the area around the insular cortex, many patients report that they can no longer feel emotions such as anger and sadness that they used to feel normally.
 This leads to a major impact on daily life.
-Since the insular cortex is by no means a small area in the brain, if the part that serves as the center of emotion is known in advance, emotional function can be preserved by sparing that part.
+Since the insular cortex is by no means a small area in the brain, if the area that serves as the center of emotion is known in advance, emotional functions can be preserved by sparing that area.
 However, where the parts related to emotion are is not something that can be immediately known by looking at the brain during surgery.

-Therefore, we conducted joint research with the neurosurgery team at Nagoya University to clarify this area.
+Therefore, we conducted joint research with a team from the Nagoya University Department of Neurosurgery to clarify this area.
 Specifically, we used a methodology called awake surgery.
 In this method, the patient is awakened during surgery, and while weakly stimulating parts of the brain, they are asked to rate presented facial expressions.
 If a part unrelated to emotion is stimulated, no change occurs in the rating of facial expressions, but if a related part is stimulated, changes occur in the rating of facial expressions, such as judging an angry face as sad.
-Using this methodology, it is possible to identify a person's emotional center with a certain degree of accuracy.
-Then, the tumor is removed while avoiding that area.
-By doing this, both the goal of "removing most of the tumor" and the goal of "preserving emotion" can be met.
-Based on this concept, research was actually conducted, and it was discovered that the region from the anterior to the middle part of the insular cortex is the center of emotion. *1 *2
+Using this methodology, the center of a person's emotions can be identified with a certain degree of accuracy.
+Then, the tumor is resected while avoiding that area.
+By doing this, both the objective of "resecting most of the tumor" and the objective of "preserving emotions" can be met.
+Based on this concept, research was actually conducted, and the region from the anterior to the middle part of the insular cortex was identified as the center of emotion. *1 *2

 Interoception That Brings "Awareness"

-In the field of psychology, memory for actions to be performed in the future, such as plans and appointments, is called "prospective memory," and many studies have been conducted on it.
-Prospective memory includes two elements: "noticing the intention" and "recalling the content."
-Noticing the intention is the element of noticing in a timely manner that there is a plan that needs to be done, and our research has shown that the front part of the frontal lobe, called the frontal pole, is involved in this awareness *3.
-On the other hand, recalling the content is the element of remembering the specific details of the plan, which is "memory" itself, and involves central memory mechanisms such as the hippocampus and thalamus.
+In the field of psychology, the memory of actions to be performed in the future, such as plans and appointments, is called "prospective memory," and many studies have been conducted on it.
+Prospective memory includes two elements: "occurrence recall" and "content recall."
+Occurrence recall is the element of noticing at the right timing that there is some plan that must be done, and our research has shown that the frontal pole, which is the tip of the frontal lobe, is involved in this awareness *3.
+On the other hand, content recall is the element of remembering the specific content of the plan, which is, so to speak, "memory power" itself, and central memory mechanisms such as the hippocampus and thalamus are involved.

 Up to this point, these are parts that can be clarified through integrated research in psychology and brain science.
-However, the next question that must be addressed is, "What exactly generates awareness?"
+However, the next question that must be addressed is, "What on earth is awareness generated by?"
 For example, suppose you leave work holding an envelope that must be dropped in a mailbox.
-Even if you pass in front of the mailbox you intended to use and the mailbox enters your field of vision, you won't necessarily notice that you should mail it.
-You might walk for a while and then think "Oh no," and then think about putting it in the mailbox in front of the station, but fail to remember again in front of that mailbox, and only notice the envelope in your hand when passing through the ticket gate, thinking "Oh no" again.
-Why can't you remember to mail it even though the mailbox is in sight?
-From a professional perspective, this question can be replaced with the question, "Why was the frontal pole not activated at the appropriate timing?"
+Even if you pass in front of the mailbox you intended to use and the mailbox enters your sight, you won't necessarily notice that you should drop it in.
+You might walk for a while and then think "Oh no," and think about putting it in the mailbox in front of the station next, but you might fail to remember again in front of the mailbox at the station, notice the envelope in your hand when passing through the ticket gate, and think "Oh no" again.
+Why can't you remember to drop it in even though the mailbox is in your sight?
+From a professional perspective, this question can be replaced with the question, "Why couldn't the frontal pole be activated at the appropriate timing?"

-What I thought of here was the hypothesis that "interoception is involved in awareness."
-In other words, when the mailbox enters the field of vision, a process that generates "awareness" works in the brain, and the result activates the sympathetic nervous activity of the autonomic nervous system, making the heart rate slightly faster than usual.
-Here, a person with sharp interoception senses the change in their own heart rate and generates the awareness, "Oh, that's right."
-In terms of processes in the brain, this means that neural transmission occurs from the insular cortex to the frontal pole.
-As a result of experiments to demonstrate this, it became clear that people who can remember actions they need to do at the appropriate timing also have accurate interoception *4.
-Of course, even for people whose interoception is not sensitive, the possibility of being able to mail it increases if they continuously pay attention to the fact that they must mail it.
-However, there are surely not many scenes where one is thinking about that the whole time until mailing it.
+What I thought of here is the hypothesis that "interoception is involved in awareness."
+In other words, by the mailbox entering one's sight, a process that generates "awareness" works in the brain, and the result activates the sympathetic nervous system activity of the autonomic nervous system, making the heart rate slightly faster than usual.
+Here, a person with sharp interoception senses the change in their own heart rate and generates the awareness of "Oh, that's right."
+In terms of the process in the brain, this means that neural transmission from the insular cortex to the frontal pole occurs.
+As a result of conducting an experiment to demonstrate this, it became clear that people who can remember actions they must do at the appropriate timing also have accurate interoception *4.
+Of course, even for people whose interoception is not sensitive, the possibility of being able to drop it in increases if they continuously pay attention to the fact that they must drop it in.
+However, there shouldn't be many scenes where one is thinking about that the whole time until dropping it in the mailbox.
 In technical terms, this is called "mind wandering," but we are thinking about various things in our minds.
-Even if one is thinking about something else while walking, if we ask what the difference is between a person who can notice mailing the envelope and a person who cannot when the mailbox enters their sight, it is highly likely that it is the difference in the sensitivity of interoception.
+Even if one is thinking about something else while walking, if we ask what the difference is between a person who can notice dropping the envelope and a person who cannot when the mailbox enters their sight, it is highly likely that it is the difference in the sensitivity of interoception.

 *1 Motomura, K., Terasawa, Y., Natsume, A., Iijima, K., Chalise, L., Sugiura, J., Yamamoto, H., Koyama, K., Wakabayashi, T., & Umeda, S. (2019) Anterior insular cortex stimulation and its effects on emotion recognition.
 Brain Structure and Function, 224, 2167-2181.